mlbuiten515/personal-website/content/authors/admin/_index.md

     date_end: 2020-04-30
     summary: |
       Responsibilities include:
-      - Migrated infrastructure to a new data center
+      - Efficiently migrated substantial data volumes to a new internal website, ensuring efficiency and data integrity
-      - lorem ipsum dolor sit amet, consectetur adipiscing elit
+      - Contributed to the team's rebranding initiative by actively participating in the creation of an internal logo and newsletter
-      - lorem ipsum dolor sit amet, consectetur adipiscing elit
+      - Successfully adapted to the transition from in-office work to a remote environment

 # Skills
 # Add your own SVG icons to `assets/media/icons/`